 Another great way to enjoy the summer with a fun, rural experience is The Taste of Farm Life at Udderly Ridiculous.
 The folks at Udderly Ridiculous Ice Cream have put together an array of farm-focused experiences this summer including goat recess and yoga and their signature experience where guests will explore the farm through the eyes of owner Cheryl Haskett as they walk a goat or alpaca, taste the ice cream and learn about ag life.

 2. Dine Al Fresco on Patios and at Other Unique Locations

 Want to enjoy a meal out on a farm?
-Berrylicious Fruit Farm’s Picnics in the Patch Experience brings you into the blueberry patch to pick your own blueberries and follow it up with a lovely meal on-site for your bubble.
+Berrylicious Fruit Farm’s Picnics in the Patch Experience brings you into the blueberry patch to pick your own blueberries and follow it up with a lovely meal on-site.
 You can choose from a variety of baskets that include dessert, snacks or a full-on lunch.
 You can book your spot for the Picnics in the Patch Experience today!

 Another super cool spot to enjoy a meal out in the open air?
 Snyder’s Family Farm’s Sunset Campfire Experience is perfect for city dwellers looking to stretch their legs and enjoy the perks of rural love.
 You and those you book with will enjoy a private campfire site, pre-lit for you by the Snyder’s staff.

 You can order a great camping meal or snacks like their gourmet s’mores kit, poutine, delicious baked goods, and homemade pizza, which is pretty out of this world if we say so ourselves.
 The campfire experiences are also licensed for those wishing to enjoy a local craft brew, glass of wine or a cooler.

 Sites are available in two sizes for up to five people and up to ten and are available for booking now.